 - Return on Tangible Common Equity (ROTCE)

-- Calculated as net income available to common shareholders adjusted for amortization of intangibles as a percentage of average tangible common equity.
+- Calculated as net income available to common shareholders adjusted for the amortization of acquisition-related intangible assets as a percentage of average tangible common equity.
 Adjusted ROTCE is calculated using adjusted net income rather than net income.

 - Risk-Weighted Assets (RWA)

 - Defined as on- and off-balance sheet exposures that are risk-weighted based on guidelines established by OSFI.
 The term is used for capital management and regulatory reporting purposes.

 - Securities Borrowed or Purchased under Resale Agreements

 - Low-cost, low-risk instruments, often supported by the pledge of cash collateral, which arise from transactions that involve the borrowing or purchasing of securities.

 - Securities Lent or Sold under Repurchase Agreements

 - Low-cost, low-risk liabilities, often supported by cash collateral, which arise from transactions that involve the lending or selling of securities.

 - The practice of selling pools of contractual debts, such as residential mortgages, auto loans and credit card debt obligations, to third parties.

 - Reduce the carrying value of specific credit assets to the amount we expect to recover if there is evidence of deterioration in credit quality.